Insights: Articles & Resources by Oliver Inc.

 It’s fair to say that brands are particular.

-When their names adorn something the details have to be just right, from the logo to the fonts to the colors.
-The last of those three can be tricky.
-With a wide array of shades and vibrancy, it’s not always a simple thing to match the colors of a digital image in an efficient way—unless you have access to extended gamut printing.
+When their names adorn something the details have to be just right, from the logo to the fonts and colors.
+The last of these three can be tricky, however.
+With a wide array of shades and vibrancy, it’s not always a simple thing to match the hues of a digital image in an efficient way—unless you have access to extended gamut printing.

 Achieving consistent and vibrant color historically required brand owners to specific spot colors, adding to overall packaging cost.
-With the new extended gamut (EG) color formulas, printers can reach more than 90% of Pantone Matching System (PMS) colors with greater accuracy than the conventional four-color process.
+With new extended gamut (EG) color formulas, printers can reach more than 90% of Pantone Matching System (PMS) colors with greater accuracy than the conventional four-color process.
 Many brand owners narrow the allowable color shift from the spot color standard to a ΔE of <=2.8, which can be realized on 76% of EG colors.